Works

 And there’s good reason to be happy – we’ve gotten one more solid, new Concerto for Cello and Orchestra to add to the repertoire.”

-‘HANDS’ is commissioned by Århus Sinfonietta and SPOT Festival (DK).
+‘HANDS’ was commissioned by Århus Sinfonietta and SPOT Festival (DK).
 World premiere in The Symphonic Hall in Musikhuset Aarhus during SPOT Festival May 2023 with Århus Sinfonietta+ and Josefine Opsahl as the cello soloist.

 In ‘Hands’ Concerto for Cello and Orchestra Opsahl investigates the use and symbolic importance of the soloist’s and the orchestra’s hands being transmitters of sound and core medias for human expression.
 The work reflects upon the balance and interdependency between body and mind; nature and culture, integration and disintegration of those two human aspects in a modern world increasingly ruled by the computerized, alienating, yet alleged extended human mind.